tsa/vu8/README.markdown

     // script at location jsFile can now use loadmodule.
 An application
     // that uses vu8::Context must link against libvu8.a
     ctxt.RunFile(jsFile);

+## Using loadmodule from JavaScript
+    // Load the file module from the class binding example and the
+    // console module.
+    var file    = loadmodule('file'),
+        console = loadmodule('console')

+    var writer = new file.Writer("file")
+    writer.println("some text")
+    writer.close()

+    console.println("exit")